3.15 Guest registration, name badges and place cards

 label printer (optional)

-business card or name tag bowl to collect tags at the conclusion of the event.
+business card or name tag bowl to collect tags after the event.

 For most sit-down events it is appropriate to have individual place cards on the tables (unless it is free seating).
-When using table cards at larger events, a seating plan should be displayed for guests to easily find their seat.
-The seating plan protocol will assist in determining the best seating arrangement.
-It is also a good idea at large dinners with reserved seating to have ushers on hand to assist guests and the table number on the back of the guests’ name badge so they can easily find their table, which should appear in consecutive order on the plan.
+When using table cards at larger events, a seating plan should be displayed so guests can find their seat.
+The seating plan protocol will assist in determining the best seating arrangements.
+For large dinners with reserved seating, it is recommended having ushers on hand to assist guests.
+Writing the table number on the back of the guests’ name badge also helps them to identify their table, which should appear in numerical order on the plan.

 Refer to the templates in SharePoint for name badge, double and one-sided place cards, place card instructions and seating plan example templates.